-Players must keep all their personal equipment sanitized.
+- Players must keep all their personal equipment sanitized.

-Shared catching equipment must be sanitized by the manager after each player’s use.
+- Shared catching equipment must be sanitized by the manager after each player’s use.
 Personal catching

 equipment must be approved and kept sanitized.

-Players returning to the dugout after play (defensive position, plate appearance, or base running) must
+- Players returning to the dugout after play (defensive position, plate appearance, or base running) must

 use hand sanitizer.

-Coaches and Players must adhere to physical six-foot distancing except when the ball is in play.
+- Coaches and Players must adhere to physical six-foot distancing except when the ball is in play.

 - Must not share water or equipment.
 Belongings should be used only by the individual owner including, but not limited to water bottles, gloves, bats, hats, and other on- and off-field gear subject to the limitations within these guidelines.

 - There will be no spitting or eating seeds, gum or other similar products.

-Managers and umpire will go over the ground rules prior to the start of the game, maintaining social distancing.
+- Managers and umpire will go over the ground rules prior to the start of the game, maintaining social distancing.
 There will be no hand shaking...no contact.

-There will be a sanitizer spray in each dugout.
+- There will be a sanitizer spray in each dugout.

-The manager or coach is responsible for spraying all surfaces in the dugout prior to anyone
+- The manager or coach is responsible for spraying all surfaces in the dugout prior to anyone

-The bleachers must also be sprayed by the manager.
+- The bleachers must also be sprayed by the manager.

-A maximum of three players will be allowed in the dugout.
+- A maximum of three players will be allowed in the dugout.

 The remaining players will line up on the bleachers, according to the batting order, while maintaining social distancing.
 There will be tape designating the area for each player to sit.
 A registered coach will monitor the players on the bleachers.

 The coach will also assist and/or observe the player going to and returning from the dugout and the playing field to ensure social distancing.

 registered coaches will be allowed on the field.

 Both coaches are to be outside the dugout, observing social distancing.
 One coach in the entrance way of the dugout.

 One coach six feet away from the other coach down the fence line.

-Each team will provide a ball for their respective pitcher.
-The manager or coach will wipe the ball each half inning.
+- Each team will provide a ball for their respective pitcher.
+The manager or coach will sanitize the ball each half inning.
 Each team will be provided with two game balls.
 Either the manager or coach will be designated to handle the game balls.
 The game balls stay with each team and are not to be shared between the two teams.

-When the game is over:
+- When the game is over:

-Players will line up along their respective base line and tip their hats to the other team (no hand shaking).
+- Players will line up along their respective base line and tip their hats to the other team (no hand shaking).

-All trash will be placed into the garbage can.
+- All trash will be placed into the garbage can.

 - Players will take their belongings and leave the playing field.

-Postgame meetings will be away from the playing field, maintaining social distancing and are
+- Postgame meetings will be away from the playing field, maintaining social distancing and are

 encouraged to be done virtually or over the phone rather than congregating in or around the park.

 - All game day rules apply.

-Only registered coaches are allowed on the field.
+- Only registered coaches are allowed on the field.

 - Spectators are to remain along the outfield fence.

 - Make sure dugouts and diamonds are locked up properly.

 - Secure the restrooms.

-1. If you and/or child are not feeling well and are experiencing any of these symptoms: fever, chills, muscle pain, sore throat, shortness of breath, new loss of taste or hearing, vomiting, diarrhea, etc., you must stay home and notify your manager.
+- If you and/or child are not feeling well and are experiencing any of these symptoms: fever, chills, muscle pain, sore throat, shortness of breath, new loss of taste or hearing, vomiting, diarrhea, etc., you must stay home and notify your manager.

 - If anyone in your household tests positive for the coronavirus, you are to notify the manager, as well the league, ASAP.
 Before, your child is able to return to play, a release order from your physician is required.

-Fans must stay away from the players lined up outside the dugout.
+- Fans must stay away from the players lined up outside the dugout.

 - Fans are not allowed on bleachers.
 Bleachers will be used exclusively for the players.